chocolateboy/get-wild/README.md

 object and returns a [curried version of `get`](#get-fp) with the options baked in.

-Note that, when the generated function is passed to `flatMap`, the arity needs to be fixed to avoid misinterpreting `flatMap`'s second argument (the index) as a default value.
+Note that, when the generated function is passed to `flatMap`, its arity needs to be fixed to avoid misinterpreting `flatMap`'s second argument (the index) as a default value.
 To avoid this, the [`plucker`](#plucker) variant can be used, which does this automatically.